simpx/simpy/docs/topical_guides/time_and_scheduling.rst

 - Discretization of the time scale can make events appear to be *at the same time*.

-- SimPy processes events *on after another*, even if they have the *samt time*.
+- SimPy processes events *one after another*, even if they have the *same time*.

 SimPy Events and time